coleifer/peewee/docs/peewee/querying.rst

         for tweet in user.tweets:
             print tweet.message

-This will generate N queries, however - 1 for the users, and then N for each user's tweets.
-Instead of doing N queries, we can do 2 instead:
+This will ordinarily generate N queries: 1 for the users and then N for each user's tweets.

 1. One for all the users
 2. One for all the tweets for the users selected in (1)